DOT Physicals for Medical Cards:

 At least every 2 years, or more often as directed by the Medical Examiner.

 Whenever the drivers ability to perform his or her normal duties has been impaired by a physical or mental injury or disease ( this is a shared responsibility of the motor carrier and driver).

 What Is Included in a DOT Exam?

 Whole body physical

-While scheduling is preferred, walk-in's are always welcome!
+While scheduling is preferred, walk-in's are welcome (excluding Tuesdays and some Saturdays) !